 The notes are not in any way sponsored, endorsed, sold or promoted by FTSE or by the Exchange or by The Financial Times Limited ("FT") and neither FTSE nor the Exchange nor FT makes any warranty or representation whatsoever, expressly or impliedly, either as to the results to be obtained from the use of the UKX and/or the figure at which the UKX stands at any particular time on any particular day or otherwise.
 The UKX is compiled and calculated by FTSE.
-However, neither FTSE nor the Exchange nor FT shall be liable (whether in negligence or otherwise) to any person for any error in the UKX and neither FTSE nor the Exchange nor FT shall be liable (whether in negligence or otherwise) to any person for any error in the UKX and neither FTSE nor the Exchange nor FT shall be under any obligation to advise any person of any error therein.
+However, neither FTSE no the Exchange nor FT shall be liable (whether in negligence or otherwise) to any person for any error in the UKX and neither FTSE nor the Exchange nor FT shall be under any obligation to advise any person of any error therein.
 "FTSETM", "FTSE®", "FT-SE®", and "Footsie®" are trademarks of the Exchange and FT and are used by FTSE under license.
 "All-World", "All-Share" and "All-Small" are trademarks of FTSE.